sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph-1.md

 Another major takeaway is that the cliché holds: computers do what you tell them to and nothing more.
 When debugging correctness and performance issues, it's good to _shed_ your previous mental model and re-assess its correctness as you dive deeper into your stack.

-Stay tuned for Part 2 in which we tackle additional scalability challenges.
+Check out [Part 2](/blog/optimizing-a-code-intel-commit-graph-part-2/), in which we tackle additional scalability challenges.

 <style>
   figure .no-shadow { box-shadow: none; }